SaiKoya/terraform-workshop/README.md

 # terraform-workshop [![Generic badge](https://img.shields.io/badge/Development-InProgress-green.svg)](https://shields.io/)

-This is a repository that contains labs for a Terraform workshop.
+This is a repository that contains labs for a crash course Terraform workshop.

 ## Prerequisites